-The system's serial EEPROM is one persistent storage area that supports the storage and execution of scripts.
+For those SOMs that contain EEPROM, the system's serial EEPROM is one persistent storage area that supports the storage and execution of scripts.
 The serial EEPROM is the primary boot-time script storage location.
 Boot-time scripts stored to the serial EEPROM are typically short and may redirect to a secondary script on an interface capable of larger storage capacity.

-To store a script to the serial EEPROM interface (/dev/serial\eeprom), use the 'echo' command.
-An example of using the 'echo' command to store information to the serial EEPROM is shown below:
+To store a script to the serial EEPROM interface (/dev/serial_eeprom), use the echo command.
+An example of using the echo command to store information to the serial EEPROM is shown below: